UGM-96 Trident I

 The UGM-96 Trident I, or Trident C4, was an American submarine-launched ballistic missile (SLBM), built by Lockheed Martin Space Systems in Sunnyvale, California.
 First deployed in 1979, the Trident I replaced the Poseidon missile.
+The Trident was intended to have longer range than the Poseidon, allowing the fleet to maintain a longer distance from the target, enhancing survivability.
 It was retired in 2005, having been replaced by the Trident II.

-The missile was a three-stage, solid-fuelled system, capable of carrying up to eight W76 warheads in the Mark 4 RB.
+The missile was a three-stage, solid-fueled system, capable of carrying up to eight W76 warheads in the Mark 4 RB.

-The first eight s were armed with Trident I missiles.
-Twelve - and s were also retrofitted with Trident I missiles, which replaced older Poseidon missiles.
+Twelve James Madison- and Benjamin Franklin-class submarines were retrofitted with Trident I missiles, which replaced older Poseidon missiles.
+The first eight Ohio-class submarines were armed with Trident I missiles.
+The Ohio-class submarines were designed for the Trident II missiles, but used Trident I missiles until the Trident II missiles became available.

 In 1980, the Royal Navy requested Trident I missiles under the Polaris Sales Agreement.
 In 1982, the agreement was changed to supply Trident II instead.